 - Photographic instruction

-- 4 nights lodging based on double occupancy*
+- 4 nights lodging based on single occupancy*

 - round trip transportation (max.
 5 to a vehicle)**